jasonthorpebuchanan/jasonthorpebuchanan.github.io/teaching/index.md

 ---

 <h3>Teaching</h3>
-October 2025: Appointed Professor für Komposition mit digitalen Medien at the <a href="https://hfm-wuerzburg.de/">Hochschule für Musik Würzburg</a>, Germany, as director of the graduate program in Komposition für Neuen Medien and the newly created Würzburg Zentrum für Intermediale Komposition (WüZIK, formerly <a href="https://hfm-wuerzburg.de/eem-studio">“eem” Studio für experimentelle elektronische Musik</a>, founded in 1976).
+October 2025: Appointed Professor für Komposition mit digitalen Medien at the <a href="https://hfm-wuerzburg.de/">Hochschule für Musik Würzburg</a>, Germany, as director of the graduate program in Komposition für digitalen Medien and the newly rebuilt <a href="https://hfm-wuerzburg.de/eem-studio">Studio für experimentelle elektronische Musik (“eem”)</a>, founded in the 1970s).
 <br><br>
 October 2022: joined faculty of the <a href="http://hfmdd.de">Hochschule für Musik Carl Maria von Weber Dresden</a>, Germany as Artistic Associate/Lecturer in New Media and Digital Technologies for Music at the <a href="https://www.hfmdd.de/en/college/institutes-facilities/hybrid-music-lab">Hybrid Music Lab</a>.
 <br><br>